 Lances are attached to the trigger gun to provide additional control over the water flow.
 Depending on the model, they can be used to increase or decrease the water pressure without increasing water usage.
 If you need a new lance for your pressure washer we sell these on their own too.
 Look out for the full control lance which is available on some Karcher models.
 The full control lance gives you full control over the pressure

 If you plan to tackle larger tasks, such as patio and deck cleaning, or will be storing your pressure washer away from where you’ll be using it, look for a handle and wheels.
 This will make it easy to move around before and after a job as well as manoeuvre mid-task.

 A useful feature to reduce water usage.
 Auto start/stop machines use the trigger on the spray gun to start and stop the flow of water, rather than using a switch on the main machine.
 You can move into the position where you want to begin working before you start using water – saving water and detergent.

-These are a great way to reduce your home water usage, as they allow you to draw water from a water butt or tank rather than a tap.
-These are ideal for homes with a rainwater collector in place, or occasions when a tap may be a long way off – such as larger gardens.
+These are a great way to reduce your home water usage, as they allow you to draw water from a water butt (via its tap) or from a static water source (like a bucket), rather than a tap.
+These are ideal for homes with a rainwater collector in place, or occasions when a tap may be a long way off.
 Using a suction hose to run your pressure washer with rainwater also means that you can continue to use your washer during a hosepipe ban.

-Your pressure washer will deliver reasonable success without any detergents, though we recommend using them to help speed things up and ensure more efficient cleaning.
+Water detergents help to speed things up and ensure more efficient cleaning.
 They can also be invaluable when cleaning hard-to-remove substances, such as oil and grease from driveways or bicycles.
-And they’re designed for use outdoors, so are safe to use in your garden.

 Power washer cleaners are usually applied under low pressure and rinsed under higher pressure, after being left to work for a short time.
-We offer a selection, so find the right one for the surface you’re cleaning.
+We offer a universal detergent or a more job specific selection, so find the right one for the surface you’re cleaning.